MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion: Conclusions and Limitations

 \section{Conclusions and Limitations}

 In this paper, we propose a training-free multimodal-LLM agent (\ours) to progressively generate objects contained in the complicated input prompt with closed-loop feedback control, achieving better and more precise control on the whole generation process.
 By first decomposing the complicated prompt into easier sub-tasks, our method takes turns to deal with each object, conditioned on the previous one.
 The VLM checker further provides a guarantee with feedback control and adaptive adjustment for correct generation at each stage.
+Moreover, the application to the human-agent interaction further enhances the significance of MuLan, making the generation more flexible and effective to align with the preferences of users.
 Extensive experiments demonstrate the superiority of \ours over previous methods, showing the potential of \ours as a new paradigm of controllable diffusion generation.
 However, there are still limitations to be further addressed in the future work.
 Since the whole generation contains multiple stages, depending on the number of objects, it will take a longer time than a one-stage generation approach.
 On the other hand, the LLM planner may mistakenly parse the input prompt which results in incorrect decomposition.
 This could be addressed by first re-writing the input prompt by the LLM to facilitate later processing.